ehsangazar/mazda-pwa/README.md

 Just creating Manifest to have experience of installing the app on your devices

 # Step 7: Making website ready for sharing
+The concept of OpenGrah exists for managing what you want to be shared on social media!

 # Steo 8: Working on Server Rendering